 A repository or repo, is essentially a folder that stores your files and folders and revision history of the files for your project.

 Git is a distributed source control system.
 In the Microsoft world it is compatible with both Azure Devops and Github.
 You can download it here.
 Once installed you can run the commands with Powershell.
-Since I’m still learning source control myself, I went to our expert Azure Devops Architect Amit whom I work with at 3Cloud to confirm what Git commands he would tell beginners to learn.
+Since I’m still learning source control myself, I went to our expert Azure Devops Architect Amit whom I worked with to confirm what Git commands he would tell beginners to learn.

 - git clone (download code from server to computer)